Free Solo Film Showing

 This is a non-ticketed event open to the public with limited seating.

-Banff Mountain Film Festival 2018
+Banff Centre Mountain Film Festival World Tour 2019

 Don't miss this great Annual Event of Amazing mountain and adventure sports films!

 Tickets are Now on Sale at the University Ticket Office at Frist Campus Center: $5 Princeton Students, $15 General Public

 Order Tickets Online - Saturday Night show is SOLD OUT

 Friday, April 26 & Saturday, April 27, 2019

 General Admission - Doors open at 6:30 PM, advance tickets on sale starting in February